zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/016-en_US-Aetherion_The_Jumper.md

 - **φ-Burst Signature:** A finite, damped energy spike in the φ-field accompanied the jump, matching our analytic expectations without spurious growth.

-- **Energy-Momentum Conservation:** Drive energy consumed equaled the β-barrier height to within a few percent—no hidden sources or runaway modes.
+- **Energy-Momentum Conservation:** Drive energy consumed equaled the β-barrier height to within a few percent, no hidden sources or runaway modes.

 - **Causal Integrity:** All field updates remained local to the core; no superluminal or retrocausal effects manifested in 3-D.